saor48/project4-cookbook/README.md

-no dinner = showrecipe fail
-add required to instructions?
-use id for edit and vote not nme.
+remove author from categories if deleted clean visual.js

 [ ..not yet ..]
 # Cookbook
-An online cookbook where users can post and vote on recipes.
+An online cookbook where users can post their recipes and vote on other recipes.

 Recipes are searchable for parameters of country, cuisine, [most popular] and author.
-Users can also edit their own recipes using their [password].

 ## UX
+The App uses Materialize collapsible menus for a simple and clear interface that works well on mobiles.
+The color scheme is warm muted colors that are associated with food.
 This App provides users with an easily searchable database of recipes.
-The App allows also users to provide and edit a recipe.
+Users may provide and edit recipes.
 As a recipe contains a lot of data, I tried to make the input form easy to use.
 The input is broken into three sections; recipe details, ingredients and preparation.
 The form is accordion style to be easy to use and less daunting.
 A button provides additional input fields as required.
-Searching also uses the same accordion style.

 ## Features